docpad-archive/documentation/01-start/00-intro.html.md

 - **Inherently fast**
 	- Built on a stay alive and non-blocking platform
-	- Performance from the ground up, re-render only when changes occur (by default)
+	- Performance from the ground up, re-render only when changes occur (by default, can be configured differently)
 - **Lightweight**
 	- Tiny core with anything re-usable abstracted out into a module other systems can use
 	- Non-essential core functionality moved into opt-in plugins